rayanebel/k8s-workshop/labs/lab02/README.md

 ## Instructions

-- Run a container in the background named container01 using latest ubuntu image.
+- Run a container in the background named `container01` using latest `ubuntu` image.
-- Run a container in the background named container02 with latest nginx image and bind the port 80 to the port 8080 on your local machine.
+- Run a container in the background named `container02` with latest `nginx` image and bind the port `80` to the port `8080` on your local machine.
 - List the containers to make sure the container is running.
-- On the container01 open a terminal (bash).
+- On the `container01` open a terminal (bash).
+- Open your browser and try to access to http://localhost:8080
 - Stop the containers.
 - Remove the containers.